m3steele/xm-labs-Cherwell-On-Premise-xMatters/README.md

 Before creating the event, the integration builder script will check the Assigned Group set in Cherwell is not empty.
 If the Assigned Group is empty, xMatters will target a hard coded group defaulted to Service Desk.
 This group can be changed as required.

 This integration will initiate an xMatters Notification when an incident __Task Record__ is created.
 It will update assigned user to the Incident Task, not the Incident Record.

+_See Integration Service Script __cherwell.js__ Line 374 for instructions on how update incident record instead of task record when a user reponsonds to xMatter event._

 <br>

 __The integration is set up to pass the following values from Cherwell to xMatters:__